AndyYuen/podman-ai-lab-to-rhoai/README.md

 <pre>
 ./uploadModel.sh hf.TheBloke.mistral-7b-instruct-v0.2.Q4_K_M mistral7b
 </pre>
-The model is over 4G and will take a while to upload.
+The model is over 4G in size and will take a while to upload.
+Time to have another coffee!
 After the upload is done, use the minio Web Console to verify that you have a model in the models bucket.
 ![s3 object browser](img/s3-object.jpg)

 # <div id="custom_runtime">Create a Custom Model Serving Runtime</div>

 ## Add a Custom Serving Runtime
-We'll now add a custom serving runtime so we can deploy the GGUF versions of models.
+We'll now add a custom serving runtime so we can deploy the model just uploaded.

 <ol>
 <li>